FlorianBauer/panda-controller/README.md

 not executed as root-user.
 * If a `WARNING: Could not open FDL file` appears, check if the corresponding Feature Definition Language files are actually available in the `./build/panda-controller/bin/meta/`-directory.
-* On an `Failed to call service` error in the Server, check if the corresponding ROS node (aka `RobotService) is running.
 * On an `[registerPublisher] Failed to contact master at [localhost:11311].
 Retrying...` error, ensure the corresponding roslaunch script is running (`panda_moveit_config` in simulation or the launch file for the actual Franka Control Interface (FCI)).